UVADS/git-basics/02-git-basics.md

     Clearer sections in the TOC.
 ```

+Notice that at least four data points are returned for each commit:

+- The commit SHA or hash identifier
+- The commit author and email
+- The commit date and time
+- The commit message

+> **TIP!** When referencing other commits you do not need to use the entire hash.
+Usually the first 4-5 characters are enough, so long as they can be differentiated from any other commits.
+Notice in the log output below even git itself truncates commit hashes to six characters.

-However, the log can be displayed and manipulated.
+The git log can be displayed and manipulated.
 One useful flag is `--online`:
 ```
 $ git log --oneline
 6a6357b (HEAD -> main, origin/main, origin/HEAD) Extending the advanced page